Skip to main content

 UpSell Object

-Use the UpSell object in order to recommend products to customers via SOAP API 6.0.
+Use the UpSell object in order to recommend products to customers via the JSON-RPC API 6.0.

 Parameters